Will the Bucks cover the spread vs. the Wizards? Promo Codes, Betting Trends, Records ATS

 Bucks Betting Records & Stats

-- Milwaukee has played as a favorite of -500 or more once this season and won that game.
+- Milwaukee has not entered a game this season with shorter moneyline odds than -1000.

-- The moneyline for this contest implies a 83.3% chance of a victory for the Bucks.
+- The bookmakers' moneyline implies a 90.9% chance of a victory for the Bucks.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!